Skip to content

 No tools registered — Check that Airlock is running and AIRLOCK_URL points to the right host and port.
 The plugin logs the error on gateway_start if the fetch fails.

-401 UnauthorizedAIRLOCK_SECRET doesn't match server.api_secret in your airlock.yaml.
+401 UnauthorizedAIRLOCK_SECRET doesn't match the configured agent token in your airlock.yaml.

 Tool calls denied — The tool isn't in the agent's allow or ask list.
-Add it or check the tool name with GET /agents/openclaw/tools.
+Add it or check the tool name with GET /agents/openclaw/tools on the agent data-plane.

 Approval messages not appearing — Verify the session_key in the approvals.provider config matches a real active OpenClaw session.